adam-cain/Priority-Queue-Service/README.md

-Here's a README file that you can use for your project:

 # Priority Queue Service

 This project implements a Priority Queue Service using Rust, Actix Web, and Redis.
 The service allows you to manage URLs with different priorities, handle retries with exponential backoff, and manage dead-letter queues for failed retries.
 It provides a RESTful API for adding URLs to the queue, fetching URLs for processing, and retrying failed URLs.